Rewrite and htaccess: Differences and Considerations When Migrating from NGINX and Apache to ServBay

 Modules and Directives:

-- Apache has many modules and directives; Caddy has similar functionalities but configured differently.
-Refer to Caddy's documentation for conversion.
+- Apache has many modules and directives; Caddy has similar functionalities but with different configuration methods.
+Conversion based on Caddy's documentation is necessary.

 Migrating from NGINX to Caddy

-Please refer to the document How to Migrate NGINX Sites to ServBay
+Please refer to the document How to Migrate NGINX Website to ServBay

 Rewrite Rules: